toddzal/road-to-react-firebase/Readme.md

 Sup Dudes.
 I did this from my other machine.
+And...another update